coderved63/research-engineering-intern-assignment/INSTRUCTIONS.md

 2. **Apply AI/ML**: Use LLMs and machine learning to generate metrics and enhance your analysis.

-3. **Build and Deploy a Dashboard**: Develop and (ideally) host an interactive dashboard to showcase your analysis.
+3. **Build and Deploy an Investigative Reporting Dashboard**: Develop and host an interactive dashboard to showcase your analysis.
+You should be able to query the dashboard to generate meaningful insights.

-## Examples of "How to Tell a Story with Data"
+## Examples of "How to Tell a Story with Data" (please spend time on this so you understand the assignment goals)

 There are some hosted web demos (note that some are blog posts, but they include graphs that we would want you to develop in an interactive dashboard) that **tell a story** with data that you should look into.
 We do not expect you to replicate or copy any of these but we do want you to understand the "tell us a story with data" goal of this assignment better by looking at these:
 1. [Fabio Gieglietto's TikTok Coordinated Behavior Report](https://fabiogiglietto.github.io/tiktok_csbn/tt_viz.html)